 An overview of your care is contained in this booklet.
-Use the patient diary from page 21 to keep track of important information and help you plan your recovery.
+Use the patient diary from page 9 to keep track of important information and help you plan your recovery.
 Please discuss this booklet with the person who will help you at home.

-You may go home as early as 3 days following your operation or you may stay longer, depending on how you are recovering.
+We will aim to get you home as soon as possible following your operation or you may stay longer, depending on how you are recovering.
 You will be discharged when you and the team are happy you are medically and physically fit to go home and continue your recovery there.
 This can be as soon as 3 days post-op.
 Our team will keep you informed of your progress.
-You will receive a follow up appointment 6 to 8 weeks after your operation - this may not be at the Golden Jubilee Hospital but this will be discussed with you.
+You will receive a follow up appointment 6 to 8 weeks after your operation - this may not be at the GJUNH but this will be discussed with you.